rahultumpala/rahultumpala.github.io/_posts/010-right-mountain.md

 If you pull it off, Great!
 Building a transferable skill set is incredible.
 Tracking progress keeps you disciplined and builds confidence over time.

-When you shift your perspective from having a side view of what success is seen and shift your focus onto what your short term goals are and how they align to your long term goal, the path becomes linear and easier.
+When you shift your perspective from having a side view of success to focus on what your short term goals are and how they align to your long term goal, the path becomes linear and easier.

 Devoting yourself to something is difficult and deserves praise, if what you're devoting yourself to is your end goal then great, but if not, exercise caution while doing so as part of a bigger plan.
-Track your progress in meticulous detail and keep ensure you climb the right mountain.
+Track your progress in meticulous detail to ensure you climb the right mountain.
 Best of luck to you.

 I hope you understood.